cozy/cozy.github.io/src/tutorials/app.md

 ## Prerequisites

-Developing an application for Cozy is quite easy.
+Developing an application for Cozy is like developing a front-end JS application.
 All you need to have is:

  - NodeJS 10+
  - [Yarn](https://yarnpkg.com): a NodeJS package manager, like `npm`